tessercat/daoistic-book/blog/ants-part-1/content.md

 and tells ministers what to do is at the mercy of bureaucrats.

-The prince stays on top
+A prince keeps his throne
 by doing nothing.
 He knows his place
 and builds trust